ingeno/foundation-github-actions/actions/aws-cognito-info/README.md

 ## Notes

-- Before using this action, ensure that you have set up the necessary AWS credentials to authenticate with the AWS ECR (e.g. by using the `configure-aws-credentials` action).
+- Before using this action, ensure that you have set up the necessary AWS credentials to access AWS Cognito (e.g. by using the `configure-aws-credentials` action).